-In Greece, while the cost of extraction (2.12 euros per ton) is the lowest in Europe, lignite-fired power production is exceptionally costly estimated at 59.9 \in /MWh when in Germany is 53.6 \in /MWh, in the Czech Republic 39.0 \in /MWh, in 38.6 \in /MWh in Poland and 31.6 \in /MWh in Bulgaria.
+In Greece, while the cost of extraction (2.12 euros per ton) is the lowest in Europe, lignite-fired power production is exceptionally costly estimated at 59.9 \notin /MWh when in Germany is 53.6 \notin /MWh, in the Czech Republic 39.0 \notin /MWh, in 38.6 \notin /MWh in Poland and 31.6 \notin /MWh in Bulgaria.
 This is mostly because of the extremely low calorific value of Greek lignite as well as other variable production cost variables.